Montreal woman says mother with dementia accidentally given Pfizer vaccine after receiving dose of Moderna | CBC News

 According to the public health agency's recommendations on the use of the vaccine, "no data exist on the interchangeability of COVID-19 vaccines."

-Both the Centers for Disease Control in the United States and Prevention and Public Health England share those same recommendations.
+Both the U.S. Centers for Disease Control and Prevention and Public Health England share those same recommendations.

-Infectious disease specialist and microbiologist Dr. Donald Vinh, who is also an advisor to the federal government's COVID-19 task force, says each individual's situation is different, but says the jury is still out on mixing vaccines.
+Infectious disease specialist and microbiologist Dr. Donald Vinh, who is also an adviser to the federal government's COVID-19 task force, said each individual's situation is different but that the jury is still out on mixing vaccines.

 "The short answer is that we don't know anything," he said.

-Jörg Fritz, associate professor at McGill University in the department of microbiology and immunology, agrees.
+Jörg Fritz, an associate professor in the department of microbiology and immunology at McGill University in Montreal, agrees.

-Still, despite the lack of data, he says mixing the two vaccines should not be immediate cause for alarm.
+Still, despite the lack of data, he said mixing the two vaccines should not be immediate cause for alarm.

-"I wouldn't be too worried because both vaccines were approved, they went through rigorous testing," said Fritz.
+"I wouldn't be too worried because both vaccines were approved, they went through rigorous testing," Fritz said.

 "It shouldn't happen, a mix-up like that, but I don't think it'll have any negative consequences.
 There is no scientific reason to believe there are any negative consequences."